-Do air purifiers work?
-Most people have no clue that their indoor air quality is likely littered with indoor air pollution.
+Does an air purifier work?
+Most people have no clue that their Indoor Air Quality is likely littered with indoor air pollution.

 In fact, just one cubic foot of indoor air can have more than 30 million pollutants.
-That’s 100 times more than the air outside.
-These pollutants include dust, mold, pollen, pet dander, miscellaneous particles and more, all of which can:
+That’s five times more than the air outside.
+These pollutants include dust, mold, pollen, pet dander, miscellaneous particles, and more, all of which can:

 - When renovations are being made and dust or dirt tracks into your home